 We began with the tiny Italian Chapel, amazingly decorated inside with trompe-l’oeil paintings.
 It was built by the Italian prisoners of WWII who were working on the Churchill Barriers.
 The prisoners built it from two Nissen huts to have something to remind them of their country.

 The next stop was Kirkwall, the main town of Orkney.
-The highlight is its 12 century St Magnus Cathedral with its dazzling orange colour and its enigmatic carvings inside.
+The highlight is its 12th-century St Magnus Cathedral with its dazzling orange colour and its enigmatic carvings inside.

 We finished our tour by Skara Brae Neolithic Village, the oldest archaeological site in the world.
 It gave Orkney its nickname: the Egypt of the North.
 If you go to Orkney, you just can’t miss this site which is a UNESCO World Heritage site.

-Skara Brae is an ancient pre-historical village of small houses that were built underground approximately from 5000 AC.
+Skara Brae is a pre-historical village of small houses that were built underground approximately from 5000 AC.
 The perfect organisation of the village, the smart way of using the space and the natural resources to insulate the house and prepare the food was incredible.